Merdeka Award: Stage One: List of Categories

-Eligibility
+Stage Two: Award Eligibility

-The award is open to all living Malaysian citizens – individuals or organizations.

-Only non-citizens are eligible for the Anugerah Khas Merdeka category, whilst the Outstanding Scholastic and Academic Achievement category is open only to individuals.
+The award is open to all living Malaysian citizens – individuals or organizations Only non-citizens are eligible for the Anugerah Khas Merdeka category, whilst the Scholastic and Academic Achievement category is open only to individuals.

-Nomination and selection
+Stage Three: Nomination and Selection

 The nomination and selection process is an independent, objective and fair system administered by a board of trustees, selection committee, and nomination committees.